drjoschua/nr-litteratur/UU-BENF.md

 [Up](#tekster-om-fordeler-av-universell-utforming-uu-benf)

-Schmutz et al. (2018) show the affect of accessible website design by analyzing completion time, completion rate and satisfaction rating in a '2x2x2' comparison that has web siste accessibility (high vs low accessibility), age (old vs young), and device type (laptop vs table) as independent variables.
+Schmutz et al. (2018) show the effect of accessible website design by analyzing completion time, completion rate and satisfaction rating in a '2x2x2' comparison that has web site accessibility (high vs low accessibility), age (old vs young), and device type (laptop vs table) as independent variables.
 They showed that higher accessibility increased task completion rate, task completion time and satisfaction ratings of nondisabled users.
 At the same time, they showed that accessibility benefits did not depend on the age, but that the benefits were greater when participants used a tablet rather than using a laptop.
 Finally, they showed than younger participants preferred the presentation on the tablet, whereas older people preferred the laptop.

 ## Schmutz et al. (2017) Implementing Recommendations From Web Accessibility Guidelines: A Comparative Study of Nondisabled Users and Users With Visual Impairments